arup-group/pqm-hellebores/README.md

 See IiA page for more project details [https://invest.arup.com/?layout=projsheet&projid=20139](https://invest.arup.com/?layout=projsheet&projid=20139)

 ## System requirements
-The software in this repository is designed to run on standard Rasperry Pi and Raspberry Pi Pico microcontroller, but communicating with an analog-to-digital converter (ADC) on a custom PCB to take measurements of power parameters: voltage, current (low sensivity), current (high sensitivity) and earth leakage current.
-Following conversion and scaling to floating point measurement values, the measurement samples are processed by the software to provide a variety of performance measurements, waveform visualisation and logging.
+The software is designed to run on standard Rasperry Pi and Raspberry Pi Pico microcontroller, communicating with an analog-to-digital converter (ADC) on a custom PCB to take measurements of power parameters: voltage, current (low sensivity), current (high sensitivity) and earth leakage current.
+Following conversion and scaling to floating point measurement values, the measurement samples are processed to provide a variety of performance measurements, waveform visualisation and logging.
 A local display and touch screen provide user interface.

 **Raspberry Pi**
 Minimum hardware requirement is Raspberry Pi 3B+.
-Non-plus models do not have sufficent thermal dissipation to maintain sustained processing.
+Non-plus models do not have sufficent thermal dissipation.
 Touch screen display with DSI interface, 800x480 pixels.
 Raspberry Pi OS (32 bit) with desktop.
 Prepare the image with connectivity to local/required wifi, SSH access, and change the default password.
 If you have one, pair a Bluetooth keyboard for local access.

 **Raspberry Pi Pico**
 Use Thonny on your desktop or laptop computer to install MicroPython and verify that you have local REPL access to the microcontroller via USB.